konflux-ci/build-tasks-dockerfiles/sbom-utility-scripts/scripts/contextual-sbom/README.md

      "relatedSpdxElement": "SPDXRef-image-registry.access.redhat.com/ubi9", # grandparent image
     }
     ```
-2. **Translation of the self-reference `SPDXRef-image` in downloaded parent content
+2. **Translation of the self-reference (may change but usually `SPDXRef-image`) in downloaded parent content
 to parent name acquired from component**<br>
 Every `spdxElementId` field in relationship in parent image content containing
 `spdxElementId: SPDXRef-image` and `relationshipType: CONTAINS` is edited to bear